jaredhobbs/home-assistant-hx3/README.md

 ## Create new user token

 Before you can use this integration, you'll need to have already setup the Hx mobile app.
-Open the mobile app and navigate to Settings->Multiple users.
+Open the mobile app and navigate to...
+iOS: Settings->Multiple users.
+Android: Settings->Manage account->Share account

 Click the "Share code" button and copy the message that the app generates.
 It should look something like this: